pageContext

 Lifecycle

-On the server-side, upon a new incoming HTTP request, a new pageContext object is created and used for rendering the HTML that is included in the HTTP response.
-The pageContext object is discarded after the HTML response is sent.
+On the server-side, upon an HTTP request, a new pageContext object is created.
+It's used for rendering the HTML included in the HTTP response.
+The pageContext object is discarded after the HTTP response is sent.

 On the client-side, upon client-side page navigation, the pageContext object of the previous page is discarded and a new pageContext object is created.

-• If you use pre-rendering, then the pageContext object of each URL is set in stone already at build-time.
+Consequently, the initial pageContext value of a pre-rendered page is set in stone at build-time.